 |10 – <25 M||$75,000||$120,000|

 |25 – <50 M||$125,000||$190,000|

 The table shows the license fee of Magento Commerce and the cost of Magento Commerce Cloud (including license and hosting fee) per year.
 The higher revenue you receive, the more you have to pay.

-Beside that, while running your online store on Magento, you may need the help of web agencies or developers because using this platform is quite complex.
-The hourly rates for Magento development varies from the experience level of the developer.
-However, on an average, a quality Magento developer will cost between $65 to $150 per hour.
-So, that will cost you quite a lot of money if you do not have technical skills or an in-house developer team to execute the changes you want.
+Besides that, while running your online store on Magento, you may need the help of web agencies or developers because using this platform is quite complex.
+The hourly rates for Magento development vary from the experience level of the developer.
+However, on average, a quality Magento developer will cost between $65 to $150 per hour.
+So, that will cost you quite a lot of money if you do not have technical skills or an in-house development team to execute the changes you want.

 Which Magento edition should you choose?

 Magento Open Source is suitable for beginners or small online businesses.
 This edition will help you save a lot of money compared to the two other options and still allow you to build your online stores quickly.